philgyford/find-addresses-in-emlx/README.md

 ## Why?

-Every so often I like to check my Spam mailbox and find any 'From' addresses that are used frequenly, and block them entirely.
+Every so often I like to check my Spam mailbox and find any 'From' addresses that are used frequently, and block them entirely.
 I wrote this script to make it easier to find which addresses to block.

 But it might have other uses – it's up to you.